puneet336/Kafka_Gradle/README.md

 # Kafka_Gradle
-Translation of kafka java codes to python. compile your project by using
+Translation of kafka java codes to python.
+Checkout the project and Compile the same by using

 ./gradlew build

-by setting appropriate Main class name in jar section of build.gradle file.
+Please set appropriate Main class name in jar section of build.gradle file before running aforementioned command.